 Regular Michigan Adventure Tickets & Admission

-Wondering how much it will cost to visit Michigan’s Adventure?
+Wondering how much it costs to visit Michigan’s Adventure?

-Valid any day during the 2023 season.
+Valid only for the day selected in the 2023 season.
 Ages 3 & up.
 Guests 2 and under are free.

 |2 Day Pass|